BillRaymond/agile-in-action-minima/_posts/2022-08-23-the-2-year-anniversary-agile-in-action-podcast-retrospective.md

 twitter-text: ''
 guest-details:
 - guest-name: Reama Dagasan
-  guest-title: " CEO of PastaBiz, an Emilio Miti company and Executive Producer of
+  guest-title: "CEO of PastaBiz, an Emilio Miti company and Executive Producer of
     the Agile in Action podcast"
   guest-photo: "/uploads/reama-dagasan.jpeg"
   guest-links: